elastic/kibana/rfcs/text/0004_application_service_mounting.md

 that will be invoked whenever the window's location has changed from another app to this app.

 This function is called with an `HTMLElement` for the application to render itself to.
-The application must also return a function that can be called by the ApplicationService to unmount the application at the given DOM node.
+The mount function must also return a function that can be called by the ApplicationService to unmount the application at the given DOM node.
+The mount function may return a Promise of an unmount function in order to import UI code dynamically.

 The ApplicationService's `registerApp` method will only be available during the *setup* lifecycle event.
 This allows the system to know when all applications